jani2904-sys/NAION-Risk-Analyzer/README.md

 4. Run: `streamlit run naion_app.py`

 ## License
-Distributed under the MIT License.
+Distributed under the CCO 1.0 Universal License.
 See `LICENSE` for more information.

 ### Model Weights
 The pre-trained weights for this project are hosted on **Hugging Face**: